Immigration and visa guidance

 It is important to remember that any changes to your student status may impact on your visa, and possibly, your work entitlement.
 Changes could also affect your dependant’s permission to stay & work in the UK.

-The University of Hertfordshire will assist Tier 4 visa holders in remaining compliant with the regulations governing the Tier 4 visa, but it is necessary for the individual to take responsibility for maintaining their personal information and documents.
+The University of Hertfordshire will assist Student Visa holders in remaining compliant with the regulations governing the Student Visa, but it is necessary for the individual to take responsibility for maintaining their personal information and documents.

-For further information on protecting your Tier 4 status, see the UKCISA website.
+For further information on protecting your Student Visa status, see the UKCISA website.